merkys/covid-lt/clusters.md

 Cluster 9
 ---------

-Contacts are concentrated at S1's NTD.
+Contacts are concentrated at S1's NTD, mainly at loop containing residue 90 and protruding beta hairpin of 180-200.
-Cluster is composed of different antibodies.
+Cluster is composed of different antibodies, but they align well.

 Cluster 10
 ----------

 Both antibody chains in Cluster 10 contact with inter-sheet loops at S1's NTD.
-Cluster is composed of different antibodies.
+Cluster is composed of different antibodies, but they align well.

 Cluster 11
 ----------